MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/cpp/libraries/oninitdialog-not-called-v4-printer-drivers.md

 ---
-title: OnInitDialog isn't called when using V4 printer drivers
+title: CPrintDialog::OnInitDialog isn't called when using V4 printer drivers
 description: Describes a problem where CPrintDialog::OnInitDialog isn't called when using a printer with a V4 printer driver. ms.reviewer: ishimada, davean, v-sidong ms.custom: sap:C and C++ Libraries\Microsoft Foundation Classes (MFC)